 The process of financial asset modification requires adjusting the carrying amount of the previously recognised financial asset in order to reflect the changed terms on the contractual cash flows.
-In doing that the Bank recalculates the gross carrying amount of the financial asset and recognises a modification gain or loss presented separately in the income statement.
+In doing that the Group recalculates the gross carrying amount of the financial asset and recognises a modification gain or loss presented separately in the income statement.
 The carrying amount of the financial asset is recalculated as the present value of the estimated future cash payments through the expected life of the changed terms that are discounted at the financial asset's original effective interest rate.
-Any costs or fees incurred as part of the modification shall adjust the carrying amount of the modified financial asset and are amortised over the remaining term of the modified financial asset.
+Any costs or fees incurred as part of the modification shall adjust the carrying amount of the modified financial asset.